BigSoftVideo/DOTE/glossary.md

 ### Equirectangular <a id='equi'></a>

-A video recording in an Equirectangular format is a 2D representation of a [360-degree Video](#360) panorama in a rectangular frame.
+An Equirectangular video describes one method for squeezing a [360-degree Video](#360) panoramic recording into a standard 2D rectangular video frame.
-It is massively distorted and thus difficult to 'read' for positioning and directionality.
+Unavoidably, it is massively distorted and thus difficult to 'read' in terms of the relative positioning of people/objects and of the directionality of actions and gaze, eg. who is looking at whom.
 It is also a term for one of the [Projections](#projection) that can be rendered from the recording format into a [Viewport](#viewport).

 ### Git <a id='git'></a>